dollpriyanka/32health_assignment-1/README.md

 # 32Health - ReactJS assignments

-Here we provide the instructions for developing two ReactJS applications, designed by the 32Health team, to test the proficiency of applicants for the ReactJS Frontend Developer position(s):

 * **Assignment 1 - Beginner**: For applicants who have just learned React and have minimal to no experience in developing application using React.
-* **Assignment 2 - Advanced**: For applicants who have a good working knowledge of React and have worked on / developed at least one React application

-All applicants are required to submit only one assignment based on their knowledge, experience and confidence in ReactJS.
-We advice applicants to see the demo and instructions for both the assignments before deciding which one to submit.

 ## Prerequisites
 * Knowledge of ReactJS (obviously), HTML, CSS, Bootstrap (optional, but will be really helpful for Assignment 1)